ArmineKhanan/NY-Citibike/README.md

 # NY-Citibike

 ## Overview

-After a trip to New York City our friends get inspired to establish bike-share program in their hometown of Des Moines.
-In order to prepare a proposal for a potential angel investor, now our aim is to figure out how bikesharing business actually works in New York City.
+After a trip to New York City, our friends get inspired to establish a bike-share program in their hometown of Des Moines.
+To prepare a proposal for a potential angel investor, we have to first figure out how the bike-sharing business works in New York City.

-To complete the analysis we leveraged [CitiBike](https://ride.citibikenyc.com/system-data) site data and based our analysis on July 2028 trips.

-Accessed Tableau workbook through the following URL: https://public.tableau.com/app/profile/armine2415/viz/NYCBikeTripAnalysis_16702368914740/NYCBikeTripAnalysis
+To complete the analysis, we leveraged CitiBike site data and based it on July 2019 trip data.
+Access the Tableau workbook through the following URL: https://public.tableau.com/app/profile/armine2415/viz/NYCBikeTripAnalysis_16702368914740/NYCBikeTripAnalysis

 ## Results

-#### The Duration of a Typical Ride: Graph 1 & 2
+#### The Duration of a Typical Ride: Graphs 1 & 2
 The very first section of our Tableau story examines the distribution of the rides based on their duration.
-From the charts bellow we can canclude that 5-minute rides are the most frequent and the overwhelming majority of rides, up to 90 percent last no langer than 30 minutes.
+From the charts below, we can conclude that 5-minute rides are the most frequent, and the overwhelming majority of rides, up to 90 percent, last no longer than 30 minutes.

 <kbd><img src="https://github.com/ArmineKhanan/NY-Citibike/blob/main/graph_images/Screen%20Shot%202022-12-05%20at%2010.38.30%20PM.png" width="700"/></kbd>